urban-wombat/flattables/README.md

 3. Create directory `flattables_sample`

-    $ mkdir flattables_sample
+    `$ mkdir flattables_sample`

-4. In dir flattables_sample reate a file containing one or more gotables tables.
+4. In dir flattables_sample create a file containing one or more gotables tables.
 The tables don't need to contain data, but let's include some data and use the same file for writing to FlatBuffers []byte and running our tests.
 We'll call it "tables.got" (.got is for gotables).